Prozi/detect-collisions/README.md

 })
 ```

-It is possible to skip the broad-phase search entirely and call `checkCollision()` directly on two bodies. although this is very not recommended as the BVH (rbush) broad-phase-search with bounding boxes makes the collision checking a lot more efficient.
+It is possible to skip the broad-phase search entirely and call `checkCollision()` directly on two bodies.
+Although this is **very not recommended** as the BVH (rbush) broad-phase-search with bounding boxes makes the collision checking **a lot more efficient**.

 ```javascript
 if (system.checkCollision(polygon, line)) {